David Walliams: Screenwriting

-In addition to his writing credits for his sketch shows and adaptions of his novels, he co-wrote an animated film titled Shadows with filmmaker Edgar Wright for DreamWorks Animation.
-It was released in 2019.
+In addition to his writing credits for his sketch shows and adaptions of his novels, he was set to co-write an animated film titled Shadows with filmmaker Edgar Wright for DreamWorks Animation.
+It was never made however, due to the staff changes at DreamWorks animation which left the film in limbo.

 In 2018, Walliams also starred in the British Airways Safety video, which was conducted in conjunction with Comic Relief for the airlines in house charity.
 Walliams most notable occasion in the video is the lifejacket instruction.
 Since then the video has been reworked with a mixture of the previous version; however, Walliams still appears in the new version.

+Podcast

+Walliams hosted a classical music podcast for children called David Walliams' Marvellous Musical Podcast.
+The show was produced by Classic FM and won a gold prize at the 2020 British Podcast Awards.

 Charity work

 Telethon hosting

 Walliams co-hosted a segment of the Sport Relief telethon in 2012, co-hosting the 22:00–22:40 slot with Miranda Hart when the show moved over to BBC Two while the BBC News at Ten was aired.

 Walliams also co-hosted the 2014 Sport Relief telethon.
 This time, he hosted the earlier slot between 19:00–22:00 with Gary Lineker and later Davina McCall.